davis190/resume/resume/resume.md

 ## Experience {.divider}

-### Technical Delivery Manager -  Cloud Migrations and Modernization &mdash; Caylent
+### Director -  Cloud Native Application &mdash; Caylent

 #### May 2021 - Present

-- Manage a team of architects and engineers to deliver customer projects
+- Manage a team of technical delivery managers
-- Architect modern solutions for customers using the latest AWS tools
-- Build a team and a culture for the new professional services organization
+- Act as the escalation point for projects for my team and within the Cloud Native Application practice
+- Recruit top talent for the Cloud Native Application practice
+- Aid the sales team in selling Cloud Native Application projects and pods

 ### Lead Solutions Architect &mdash; Onica